-- If you see someone on site that you do not recognize, and who does not have a visitor badge, approach them and in your nicest voice, ask if there is anything you can help them with.
-Ask if they have checked in at the Main Office. - Please direct all visitors to the Main Office for check in and to wear Guest Button. - If, for any reason, you are uncomfortable with anyone present on site, or you feel that someone poses a threat to Campers or Staff, if there are any problems, or if you see suspicious activity, notify the Director on Duty immediately in person or via either radio or phone.
-When using the radio, the code word "Owl" should be used for possible intruders.
+- If you see someone on site that you do not recognize, and who does not have a visitor badge, approach them ask if there is anything you can help them with.
+Ask if they have checked in at the Health and Welcome Center/Main Office. - Please direct all visitors to the Health and Welcome Center/Main Office for check-in and to wear a guest badge. - If, for any reason, you are uncomfortable with anyone present on site, you feel that someone poses a threat to Campers or Staff, if there are any problems, or if you see suspicious activity, notify the Director on Duty immediately in person or via either radio or phone.

+• When using the radio, the code word "Owl" should be used for possible intruders.